 The QSE must update its COP to reflect changes in availability of any Resource as soon as reasonably practicable, but in no event later than 60 minutes after the event that caused the change [Subsection 3.9.1 (2)].

 The QSE must notify ERCOT, by means of the COP, of its plans to have a Resource On-Line by using the Resource Status codes listed in Section 3.9.1, Current Operating Plan (COP) Criteria.
 To reflect changes to a Resource’s capability, each QSE is required to report by exception, changes to the COP for all hours after the Operating Period through the rest of the Operating Day [Subsection 3.9 (5)].
-When a QSE updates its COP to show changes in Resource Status, the QSE shall update for each On-Line Resource, either an Energy Offer Curve under Section 4.4.9, Energy Offers and Bids, or Output Schedule under Section 6.4.2, Output Schedules [Subsection 3.9 (6)].
+When a QSE updates its COP to show changes in Resource Status, the QSE shall update for each On-Line Resource, either an Energy Offer Curve or Energy Bid/Offer Curve under Section 4.4.9, Energy Offers and Bids, or Output Schedule under Section 6.4.2, Output Schedules.

 Real Time telemetry provides information for the Operating Hour.
 COP entries always refer to forward hours beginning in the Operating Day with the prompt hour (the hour immediately following the Operating Period) and extending to all hours in the following six Operating Days (for a total of seven Operating Days).
 For these hours, the COP entries are determined solely by the QSE.
-The assignment of Resource Status, the operating parameters, High Sustained Limit (HSL), Low Sustained Limit (LSL), High Emergency Limit (HEL), Low Emergency Limit (LEL), and Ancillary Service Resource Responsibilities is expected to be consistent with the QSE’s expected or anticipated operating conditions for each Resource in each hour of the COP reporting period.
+The assignment of Resource Status, the operating parameters, High Sustained Limit (HSL), Low Sustained Limit (LSL), High Emergency Limit (HEL), Low Emergency Limit (LEL), and Ancillary Service Resource Capabilities is expected to be consistent with the QSE’s expected or anticipated operating conditions for each Resource in each hour of the COP reporting period.
+Additionally, COP entries for Minimum State of Charge (MinSOC) , Maximum State of Charge (MaxSOC and Hour Beginning Planned State of Charge (HBSOC).

 The purpose of this document is to communicate to the QSEs, ERCOT’s expectations regarding COP entries based on the usage of the COP data by the various ERCOT market and operations systems.
 The COP is an artifact created in the ERCOT Nodal Protocols that belongs wholly to the QSE, consequently, ERCOT does not proscribe COP entries made by QSE and it is not the intention of this document to do so.